leesegal95/computer-networking/Notes/chapter-2.md

 #### email
 - uses TCP to reliably transfer email message from client to server over port 25 or the secure mail port 465
 #### Mail access protocols
-- mail access protocol: retrieval from erver
+- mail access protocol: retrieval from server
 - Use mail servers to obtain all the emails and that why a users computer does not have to stay "always on" waiting for a message
 - A user sends the message to their mail server either through SMTP or HTTP and then from her mail server uses SMTP to relay the email message to the other users mail serer ( the desired receiver of the message) -> this makes it so the user agent doesnt need to deal with an unreachable destination if the desired receiver computer is offline
-- How does a user running a user agent on their local hist obtain their messages that are sitting in a mail server?
+- How does a user running a user agent on their local host obtain their messages that are sitting in a mail server?
    Note: Cant use SMTP to obtain messages because obtaining the messages is a pull operation and SMTP is a push protocol Two commons ways to retrieve the emails from the mail server:
     1) if it is a web based email or smartphone app (i.e gmail) then the user agent will use HTTP to retrieve the users email